marcinlewinski/QuizApp/README.md

 This project is considered complete and stable, and all planned features have been implemented.
 While we will address any critical issues that arise.

 Thank you for your interest in this project.
 We hope that you find it useful.
 Please feel free to fork this repository and use it as a starting point for your own project, or to learn from the code.

+## 🌐 Setup

+To run the application on a Windows operating system, use the file `startQuizApp_Windows.bat`

+For macOS or Linux, run `startQuizApp_macOS.sh`

+Alternatively, you can run the Docker Desktop application and in the terminal, enter the command `docker-compose up --build.`

+When the application starts, open your web browser and type the following URL in the address bar: "http://localhost:3000".

 ## 🛠️ Technologies & Tools